belgattitude/profile-in-a-rush/README.md

 Interested in Typescript example, see [error.ts](./components/core/result.ts).

-Interested in configing this website, see the [config folder](./config)
+Interested in configuring this website, see the [config folder](./config)

 ### Wants to see the result ?